-Effective March 29, 2018, The Organization established an endowment agreement with North Woodward Community Foundation (the Community Foundation) by a reciprocal transfer of funds to the Community Foundation.
+Effective March 29, 2018, The Organization is the beneficiary under an agency endowment agreement with the North Woodward Community Foundation (the Community Foundation) by a reciprocal transfer of funds to the Community Foundation.
 The Community Foundation has the power to retain, invest, and reinvest the assets of the endowment to further the charitable or other exempt purposes of the Organization.
-The Community Foundation also has variance power over the endowment in that the Community Foundation's principles and procedures for advised funds provide that the commitments, grants, or expenditures from the funds shall be made to the Organization at such time or times and in such amount or amounts as determined by the Community Foundation.

-Note 2 - Community Foundation Endowment and Fair Value Measurement (Continued)
+Note 2 - Endowment Funds with North Woodward Community Foundation and Fair Value Measurement (Continued)